CSA-OCP-GER/azure-developer-college/day4/challenges/challenge-bo-1.md

-# Break Out #1: Create CI/CD pipelines to deploy the Azure Dev College sample application to Azure
+# Break Out: Create CI/CD pipelines to deploy the Azure Dev College sample application to Azure

 ## Here is what you will learn
 Deploy the sample application to Azure.